For Xue Jing, 1991-2025

 ⁎⁎⁎

 The night my sister died, I stood in my backyard.
-In the distance, I heard the traffic on Highway 101, and the droning of planes heading toward San Francisco Airport.
-There wasn't a moon, but the sky was clear, and I could easily see the stars.
-I could see six stars out of the seven that made up the Big Dipper.
-In the winter air of the Bay Area—charged with enterprising spirit, optimism, joviality and confusion—I knew that despite the grief, and the loss of what could have been—the joy and sorrow we shared in this life are eternal.
-I have found eternity in every moment of being.
+In the distance, I heard the traffic on Highway 101, and the sound of planes heading toward San Francisco Airport.
+There wasn't a moon, but the sky was clear.
+I could see six stars out of seven that made up the Big Dipper.
+And I knew that despite the loss of what could have been, the joy and sorrow we had shared in this life are eternal.
+I found eternity in every moment of being.